 - Avoid the situation completely

-One client I had realised, if it was a longer event such as a wedding where he had previously over indulged it was simply better to stick to soft drinks.
+I had a client who realised, if it was a longer event such as a wedding (where he had previously over indulged) it was simply better to stick to soft drinks.

 4 - Track your progress

 Use a diary/spreadsheet/wall planner/app to track your progress and you will be surprised how pleasing and motivating it is to complete week’s clean record of moderation.
 You might also see patterns emerging if you do have any slips which might inform you of possible triggers that you can address.
 Oddly enough, the thought of having to record a mishap on your tracker may even keep you from accepting that extra drink on some occasion.
 You can also use the Drinkaware app to calculate units in particular drinks and the best thin is its free and really easy to use!